 How it works: our resident host, KUSC DJ Brian Lauritzen, guides you through an educational pre-concert presentation.
 First, musical excerpts are extracted from the piece.
 Their deeper meaning within the context of the piece as a whole is then explained.
 Along the way, Brian illuminates details of the composer’s life, personality, writing style, and place in history.
 Once Brian concludes his tour, the piece is performed, uninterrupted.
-Now fully primed, you take it in with an informed mind and open ears, making a richer and more emotional connection to the music than at a typical concert.
-A post-concert Q&A and a reception follow, in which audience members can mingle with the musicians — enjoying a lively and intimate exchange with them.
+Now fully primed, you take it in with an informed mind and open ears, making a richer and more emotional connection to the music.

 In each “Masterpiece Discovery” concert, we address questions such as: